BenjaminN117/Terraform/README.md

 This is a platform to build on but gives an initial start to provisioning with Terraform.

+Uses S3 for backend config and Dynamo DB for state locking.
+Also restricts users access to the Terraform bucket through IAM policies

 ## Resources Provisioned

 ### IAM